-The Company uses inter-company index-linked derivatives to economically hedge exposure to fluctuations in market rates over the medium to long-term, converting fixed rate debt to index-linked borrowing.
-All derivatives relate directly to underlying debt.
-At 31 March 2022 and 2023 there were no formal hedge accounting relationships in the Company.
+The Company uses an inter-company index-linked derivative to economically hedge exposure to fluctuations in market rates over the medium to long-term, converting fixed rate debt to index-linked borrowing.
+The derivative relates directly to underlying debt.
+At 31 March 2023 and 2024 there were no formal hedge accounting relationships in the Company.